About Spinal Cord Injury Rehabilitation

 Combining the latest research with an interdisciplinary approach delivers better outcomes.

-Topics in Spinal Cord Injury Rehabilitation is the leading resource for clinical, peer-reviewed, and state-of-the-art insight with an interdisciplinary focus.
+Topics in Spinal Cord Injury Rehabilitation is the leading resource for clinical, peer-reviewed, and state-of-the-art information on traumatic and nontraumatic SCI.

 Topics in Spinal Cord Injury Rehabilitation is an essential resource for the entire SCI care team, including physiatrists, PTs, OTs, rehabilitation nurses, psychologists, neurologists, orthopedists, and many other team members.